 Yahoo is not the only company to take years to report a serious security breach.
 LinkedIn didn’t disclose a major data theft for four years.
 It took MySpace, kids ask your parents about that name, three years to go public after a similar event.

 It is possible these companies were not aware of the breaches.
-Or perhaps they were not aware how serious the the data thefts were before they went public.
+Or perhaps they were not aware how serious the the data thefts were before they were public.
 After all, the average time it takes for an attacked company to know its online security defences have been compromised runs to around six months.

 But Yahoo didn’t admit to anything until the story was already in the media.